jscherff/cmdbc/README.md

     "ReportDir": "report"
 }
 ```
 * **`LogDir`** is the directory where log files are written.
-When a relative path like `log` is provided, the directory will be created below the appliation directory.
+When a relative path like `log` is provided, the directory will be created below the application directory.
 * **`StateDir`** is where device state files are stored.
 State files are used in performing local audits.
 * **`ReportDir`** is where device reports are written.